Palt0n/web-camera_PT/README.md

 2. View in windows machine using VLC
 ## Creating mjpeg stream
-Run this command on RPI, add `-v` to view verbose log
+Run this command on RPI, add `-v` to view verbose log The IP Address is the RPI's address, so could probably replace this with `127.0.0.1` or `localhost`, not sure, never tried

 Send with 144p
 ```